Building an Accessible RCMP: The Framework to Deliver the First Departmental Accessibility Strategy and Accessibility Plan 2023-2025

 RCMP will create governance structures to ensure internal implementation activities are completed within the timeline 2023-2025.
 This work will position the organization in addressing solutions to systemic barriers within policies, programs, services and work environment.
 This accessibility plan outlines the actions we will take to identify, remove and prevent barriers at RCMP, in ongoing consolation with networks and other relevant patterns.

-- The overall desired result for Communication (Other than Information and Communication Technologies) is to ensure existing and new information and communication technologies products, services and content are accessible for all users:
+The overall desired result for Communication (Other than Information and Communication Technologies) is to ensure existing and new communication content are accessible for all users.

 Policy and program governance structures will be established to build clear, actionable accessibility commitments.
 Diversity and Inclusion, Anti-Racism, and Leadership training plans for Senior Leaders in various capacities will be offered between 2023-2025.
 Curriculum may be modified as needed, in consultation with networks.